epiCam: Epipole and The Search for Diabetic Retinopathy

 We are building a mass market diabetic retinopathy monitoring and screening platform usable by both clinicians and non-clinicians in a home or social environment.
 The system will provide peace of mind for diabetes sufferers who wish to monitor their eyesight as well as a portable, low cost tool for clinicians to be able to use in tele-medicine applications.

-The platform consists of two parts:
+The platform consists of three parts:

 - A retinal fundus camera tuned specifically to this task.